ElisePrete/Senior-Design/frontend/README.md

-in the same folder as the key: ssh -i <db-key-file>.pem ec2-user@34.230.218.59 within the server‚ you can connect to the db‚ in the directory /dump with: mongo -u <username> -p <password> 34.230.218.59/dFind
+in the same folder as the key: ssh -i <db-key-file>.pem ec2-user@34.230.218.59 within the server‚ you can connect to the db with: mongo -u <username> -p <password> dFind
 -------------------

 ### How to run locally: